HarshithKDev/Movie-Night/README.md

     npm start
     ```
 2.  **Open the frontend:**
     Open the `index.html` file in your browser.
-Using a live server extension (like the one in VS Code) is recommended for the best development experience.
+Using a live server extension (like the one in VS Code) is recommended.

-## Project Structure

-* `index.html`: The main landing page with user authentication (login/signup).
-* `host.html` & `js/host.js`: The page for authenticated users to upload new movies or select from their library to host a new session.
-* `join.html` & `js/join.js`: The page where users can enter a room code to join a session.
-* `watch.html` & `js/watch.js`: The main watch party room, featuring the synchronized video player and the participant video chat sidebar.
-* `backend/server.js`: The core Node.js server using Express for API routes, MongoDB for data persistence, and WebSockets for real-time synchronization.
-* `js/auth.js`: Handles all Firebase authentication logic.
-* `js/videocall.js`: Manages the Agora video and audio chat functionality.
-* `output.css`: The compiled Tailwind CSS file.